How to edit your footer in Divi Theme

 The Divi footer makes use of sections and widgets in your WordPress Theme Customiser tool.
 This is not the Divi Visual Builder.

 This means it can seem hard to find for the basic Divi Theme user.
 What makes this difficult is the footer area does not use the Divi Page Builder tools.
 All the modules and sections you are used to cant be used.
 The footer makes use of WordPress Widget tools that are used to populate widget areas, also know as sidebars.

 In this set of simple tutorials we show you, step by step, how to make simple edits to make great footers.
-You can use the Widget tools or make use of Divi Library items by using our free Footer Plugin for Divi.
-Lets jump in a discover how to make that happen.

 The 3 Parts of the Divi Footer